ufidon/df/hyper.md

 ![VirtualBox VM accelerated with Hyper-V](./figs/virtualboxacceleratedwithhyperv.png)

+The Ubuntu VM settings summary:

 ![VirtualBox VM settings summary](./figs/virtualboxwithhyperv.png)

-*Now follow typical process to Install VMs using VirtualBox.*
+*Now follow typical process to Install Ubuntu using VirtualBox.*

-4. If you see the following error, it means Hyper-V is running, which should be stopped to run VirtualBox VMs.
+4. If you see the following error trying running the Ubuntu VM, it means Hyper-V is running, which should be stopped to run VirtualBox VMs.

 ![Running Hyper-V prevents VirtualBox VM from running](./figs/runninghypervkillsvirtualbox.png)

-## Install Ubuntu with Hyper-V manager
+## 3. Install Ubuntu with Hyper-V manager
 1. Start Hyper-V at boot, run *Command Prompt* as Administrator,

 ![Start Hyper-V at boot](./figs/startyperv.png)